Jesalim/jesalim/README.md

 Here are some ideas to get you started:

-- 🔭 Currently learning vue js,tailwind css and nextjs
+- 🔭 Currently learning python and mongodb
-- 👯 Just completed a full stack web app group project
+- 👯 Just completed the embedded part of a door automation system
-- 🤔 Creating my personal portfolio and my projects website
+- 🤔 In the process of creating a first blog maybe....
 - 💬 Ask me about: Embedded systems,Cloud and IOT,HTML,CSS,tailwind, Js,React,Vite,Ruby and Ruby on Rails
 - ⚡ Fun fact: The first programmer was a daughter of a mad poet.